 - Coraline was generally low-priority in terms of marketing because it didn't fit the mold of a typical children's film.
 But it was met with critical acclaim and became moderately popular, and even a little notorious for its pushing the PG rating.

 - Disney had little faith in Robin Hood to the point that they had to resort to re-using animation from previous animated films.
 It still became a commercial success.

 - The Prince of Egypt is buried under many of DreamWorks Animation's later CGI successes, but it opened in second on its opening weekend and was the highest grossing non-Disney animated film until Chicken Run and the highest grossing non-Disney 2D animated film until The Simpsons Movie.

-- Despicable Me managed to net a terrific gross and critical reception, especially impressive given it was the debut for Universal's Illumination Studios and came out in the same year as How to Train Your Dragon, Toy Story 3, and Tangled.
+- Despicable Me managed to net a terrific gross and critical reception, especially impressive given it was the debut for Universal's Illumination Studios and came out in the same year as How to Train Your Dragon, Toy Story 3, and Tangled, and even outdid dueling film Megamind, despite that film being from an established studio.
 The blockbuster success of its sequel and upcoming Minion spin-off have most certainly turned it into a bankable Cash Cow Franchise.

 - Most Disney executives thought that The Lion King was not going to make much money while Pocahontas was going to be the next big hit.
 Needless to say, the former was and still is the highest grossing hand-drawn animated film of all time.

 - Of course, when you think about it, anyone who thought it wasn't going to be as big of a hit as it was is pretty much kidding themselves.
 It's really so overblown that it comes across as an intended blockbuster.